Xbow System Lectures

 Part 3: Ancient History

-Dr. Angle's Class II "bite-jumping" appliance, photo courtesy of Dr. Lysle Johnston.
+Dr. Angle’s Class II “bite-jumping” appliance, photo courtesy of Dr. Lysle Johnston.
 This would have resulted in lower incisor proclination.
-If this caused gingival recession Dr. Angle would have reported it.
+If this had caused gingival recession, Dr. Angle would have reported it.

 Crossbow's Competition and Dealing With Side Effects